Written By: Insperity

-- Pair with an experienced leader
+Pair with an experienced leader

-In addition to relying on more seasoned, older employees to teach you, lean on other managers who have both the experience and organizational insight to guide you in all the subtleties and softer skills that aren’t typically covered in manager training: Navigating culture, politics, norms and unspoken business rules, for example.
+In addition to relying on more seasoned, older employees to teach you, lean on other managers who have both the experience and organizational insight to guide you in all the subtleties and softer skills that aren’t typically covered in manager training: Navigating culture, politics, norms, and unspoken business rules, for example.

-Ideally, from within your manager peers you’d identify a mentor who can help you adjust to your new leadership role, offer advice for certain issues and help evaluate and refine your ideas.
+Ideally, from within your manager peers, you’d identify a mentor who can help you adjust to your new leadership role, offer advice for certain issues and help evaluate and refine your ideas.

-- Leverage the positive qualities associated with young leaders
+Leverage the positive qualities associated with young leaders

+It’s easy for young leaders to focus on their disadvantages and challenges.
 But shift your thinking: What about all the things that young leaders tend to do especially well?
 There are so many great, positive qualities associated with Millennials in the workplace and, increasingly, in leadership roles.
 Any work, regardless of age, will benefit from these characteristics:

 People who embody these traits are assets to any organization.
 Put these qualities into practice for your benefit.

-Summing it all up
+Summing it all up to manage experienced employees

-Are you a young leader who’s new to a manager role and struggling with acceptance by older employees (real or perceived)?
-Although we tend to think there’s a big divide between Millennial managers and the Baby Boomers on their team, we’re all more alike than we realize.
+Are you a young leader who’s new to a manager role and struggling with acceptance by experienced employees (real or perceived)?
+Although we tend to think there’s a big divide between millennial managers and the baby boomers on their teams, we’re all more alike than we realize.

 No matter our age, we all crave respectful treatment as capable, competent professionals.
-We all want to have leaders who embody trustworthiness, integrity and transparency.
+We all want to have leaders who embody trustworthiness, integrity, and transparency.
 We all want to be valued and recognized for our contributions.
 By focusing more on human commonalities and less on generational differences, much of your success as a young leader will fall into place.